-And as we lay our heads down with our souls at peace with the world, with our fates, with our victories and defeats, we know that “the great wisdom of life is to realize that we can be the masters of the things that try to enslave us” (p 146).
+As we lay our heads down with our souls at peace with the world, with our fates, with our victories and defeats, we know that “the great wisdom of life is to realize that we can be the masters of the things that try to enslave us” (p 146).

-And still our unfulfilled dreams carry us forward through the good times and the bad.
+Still our unfulfilled dreams carry us forward through the good times and the bad.
 Through sunny days and stormy ones.
 And still there will be those doubters who question your dreams and try to make you feel guilty and ask, “Who are you to dare to dream your dream?”

-And the Copt answers these half-dead souls:
+The Copt answers these half-dead souls:

 “Our dream, the desire that is in our soul, did not come out of nowhere.
 Someone placed it there.
 And that